UNIGLOBAL® TERMS OF SERVICE

 “Plan Sponsor” means the Client.

-“Service” or “Services” means any service provided by Uniglobal to Client and Plan as set forth in a Service Order.
+“Service” or “Services” means any product and/or service provided by Uniglobal to Client and Plan as set forth in a Service Order.

 “Service Order” means a valid and binding legal agreement that has been signed by an authorized representative of Client and Plan and accepted by Uniglobal and shall automatically incorporate these Terms by reference.